albin-johansson/tactile/source/app/core/commands/README.md

 1. Add an enumerator for the new command to the `CommandId` enum.
 2. Implement the new command class, make sure the `id()` function returns the newly added enumerator value.
-3. Most commands are executed as a result of an event, so make sure that `Application` has a function that handles the event.
+3. Most commands are executed as a result of an event, often handled by the `Application` class.
-4. Make sure the dispatcher connects the event to the appropriate `Application` function, see `application_events.cpp`.
+4. Make sure the dispatcher connects the event to the appropriate `Application` function.
 5. Implement the creation of the command in one of the document classes.